-- Independent of Front Office, led by the CRO, CFO and the CCO - Enable the Group to maintain a system of checks and balances - Escalate risk issues to the JRMC, TPVC, ALCO and where appropriate to the Executive Committee - The Risk function and the JRMC have a reporting line to the BRC, independent of the CEO.
+- Independent of Front Office, led by the CRO, CFO and the CCO - Enable the Group to maintain a system of checks and balances - Implementation of the framework in conjunction with the first line comprising risk appetite and risk policies - Setting the risk appetite in conjunction with the first line - Ensuring that the business operates within the appetite established - Challenge the business strategy to ensure it aligns with the framework - Self-identifying risks and issues and driving remediation of control weaknesses - Escalate risk issues to the appropriate committee i.e. ERMC, VWG, ALCO and where appropriate to the EMEA Management Committee or Executive Committee - The Risk function and the ERMC have a reporting line to the Board and the BRC, independent of the CEO.